remotion-dev/remotion/packages/docs/docs/lambda/runtime.md

 | 7077 - 8845 MB | 5     |
 | 8846+ MB       | 6     |

-You can render multiple frames at once inside a Lambda function by using the [`concurrencyPerLambda`](/docs/lambda/rendermediaonlambda#concurrencyperlambda) option
+You can render multiple frames at once inside a Lambda function by using the [`concurrencyPerLambda`](/docs/lambda/rendermediaonlambda#concurrencyperlambda) option.

 ## Chromium